Research-Based

 bang energy drink

-As with most energy drinks, the Nutritional Facts Panel doesn’t tell us much.
-Bang contains no calories, fat, carbohydrates, sugars, or protein.
-The listed nutrients are Vitamin C, B6, Magnesium, Potassium, Niacin, and Vitamin B12.
-Other key ingredients in the formula are Caffeine anhydrous, Essential Amino Acids (EAAs), including the three BCAAs (Branched Chain Amino Acids), Leucine, Isoleucine, Valine, and COQ10.
-The EAAs and COQ10 are displayed in large print on the can.
+Like most energy drinks, Bang’s Nutritional Facts Panel reveals little.
+Bang contains zero calories, fat, carbohydrates, sugars, or protein.
+The listed nutrients include Vitamin C, B6, Magnesium, Potassium, Niacin, and Vitamin B12.
+Other key formula ingredients are Caffeine anhydrous, Essential Amino Acids (EAAs), including the three BCAAs (Branched Chain Amino Acids), Leucine, Isoleucine, Valine, and COQ10.
+The EAAs and COQ10 appear prominently on the can.

-Bang contains no fruit juice or added sugars, is gluten-free, and Vegan friendly; however, it does have artificial flavors and preservatives and uses Sucralose, an artificial sweetener and sugar substitute.
-Note: to ensure you get the gluten-free version, look for cans that state EAAs versus the previous versions that showed BCAAs.
+Bang contains no fruit juice or added sugars, is gluten-free, and vegan-friendly; however, it includes artificial flavors and preservatives and uses Sucralose, an artificial sweetener and sugar substitute.
+Note: to ensure you get the gluten-free version, look for cans displaying EAAs versus previous versions showing BCAAs.

-Previous product iterations also included “Super Creatine” as an ingredient, a dipeptide of creatine and L-leucine.
-Creatine is a popular sports nutrition supplement, an ergogenic aid to enhance exercise performance and muscle recovery.
-Creatine, however, is not stable in liquid form, and Bang used this as a marketing ploy and advantage versus other energy drinks.
-This was a major point of contention in its legal battles, and the courts determined there was no creatine in the product.
-The product continues to list the patented Creatyl-L-leucine as an ingredient.
+Earlier product iterations also included “Super Creatine” as an ingredient—a dipeptide of creatine and L-leucine.
+Creatine is a popular sports nutrition supplement and ergogenic aid that enhances exercise performance and muscle recovery.
+However, creatine isn’t stable in liquid form, and Bang exploited this as a marketing advantage over other energy drinks.
+This became a major point of contention in its legal battles, and the courts determined no creatine existed in the product.
+The product continues listing the patented Creatyl-L-leucine as an ingredient.

-Bang is available on Amazon.com in numerous flavors such as Black Vanilla Cherry, Blue Razz, Candy Apple Crisp, Delish Strawberry Kiss, Peach Mango, Purple Haze, Rainbow Unicorn, Sour Heads, Star Blast, and Radical Skadattle, as well as assorted variety packs.
-Twelve-pack prices range on the site from $39.99 to $43.95, or roughly $3.50 per can.
-This is a significant premium versus most players in the category, such as Amino Energy, C4, Celsius, and Ghost; however, several of those brands are in twelve-ounce cans.
+Bang is available on Amazon.com in numerous flavors such as Black Vanilla Cherry, Blue Razz, Candy Apple Crisp, Delish Strawberry Kiss, Peach Mango, Purple Haze, Rainbow Unicorn, Sour Heads, Star Blast, and Radical Skadattle, plus assorted variety packs.
+Twelve-pack prices range from $39.99 to $43.95, or roughly $3.50 per can.
+This represents a significant premium versus most category competitors like Amino Energy, C4, Celsius, and Ghost; however, several of those brands come in twelve-ounce cans.

-More affordable pricing at other retailers is as follows.
-Note these prices are comparable to competitive energy drink brands:
+More affordable pricing at other retailers follows.
+Note these prices align with competitive energy drink brands:

 • Vitamin Shoppe – $32.99 / $2.75